gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/02-dijkstra.md

 costs/distances:
     - A: 0
-    - B: 10
+    - B: 8
-    - C: 12
+    - C: 6
     - D: 3
     - E: 6
-    - F: 15
+    - F: 8
 ```

 ![Dijkstra's Walkthrough Part 6](./images/dijkstras-6.png)
 Step 6.
-We move on to the next node in the queue, Node C.
+Once again, we have a tie for the unvisited node that is the least far from the start node, Node A. Node B and Node F have equivalent listed cost/distance of 8 from Node A. Let's choose to visit Node B.

-Node C's neighbors Node B and Node D have already been visited, so we do not need to perform any other further calculations.
+Node B has no unvisited neighbors, so we so we do not need to perform any further calculations.

-We add Node C to the list of visited nodes.
-Node C has no unvisited neighbors so we do not need to add anything to the queue.

-In fact, we can move on to the next node in the queue.
-Notice that the next node in the queue is also Node C. Because Node C has now also been visit it, we are free to skip over it and move on to the next node in the queue, Node F.

 ```
-current: C
+current: B

-visited nodes: A, B, D, E, C
+visited nodes: A, D, C, E, B

-queue: C, F, F

 costs/distances:
     - A: 0
-    - B: 10
+    - B: 8
-    - C: 12
+    - C: 6
     - D: 3
     - E: 6
-    - F: 15
+    - F: 8
 ```

 ![Dijkstra's Walkthrough Part 7](./images/dijkstras-7.png)